MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

     _Azure Service Bus_

 1. Type a namespace name into the **NAMESPACE NAME** box.
 The name must be unique within Azure, so you'll have to use something other than the name in the screen shot below.
 (A green check mark will appear in the box when the name you've entered is one that Azure will accept.)
-Optionally choose the region closest to you from the **REGION** drop-down.
+Choose the region closest to you from the **REGION** drop-down.
 Then click the check mark in the lower-right corner of the dialog.

     ![New service-bus namespace](images/new-service-bus-namespace.png)

     _Creating a service-bus namespace_

 1. Click the **+ NEW** button in the lower-left corner of the page.
 Then click **EVENT HUB**, followed by **QUICK CREATE**.
 Type "IoTEventHub" into the **EVENT HUB NAME** box (the name doesn't have to be unique within Azure).
-Optionally select the region closest to you, and make sure the namespace you created in the previous step is selected in the **NAMESPACE** box.
+Select the same region you selected for the service-bus namespace in the previous step, and make sure the namespace you created in that step is selected in the **NAMESPACE** box.
 Then click **CREATE A NEW EVENT HUB** in the lower-right corner.

     ![New event hub](images/new-event-hub.png)

     _Creating an event hub_

-1. In the portal, click the event hub that you just created to display the event hub's dashboard.
+1. In the portal, click the event hub name to display the event hub's dashboard.

     ![IoTEventHub](images/iot-event-hub.png)

     _IoTEventHub_

-1. In the dashboard, click **CONFIGURE**.
+1. Click **CONFIGURE**.

     ![IoTEventHub dashboard](images/iot-event-hub-dashboard.png)

     _IoTEventHub dashboard_

 1. In order to transmit events to the event hub from an application or device, you need to create a shared-access policy that includes Send permission.
-In the **shared access policies** section of the IoTEventHub configuration page, create a new policy named "SendPolicy" (without the quotation marks) and check the **Send** box in the drop-down list under **PERMISSIONS**.
+In the **shared access policies** section of the IoTEventHub configuration page, create a new policy by typing "SendPolicy" (without quotation marks) into the first text box and checking the **Send** box in the drop-down list under **PERMISSIONS**.
 Then click the **Save** button at the bottom of the page to save the new policy.

     ![Creating a send policy](images/new-shared-access-policy.png)